Cumberland Basin (Bristol): Swing bridges

-When Brunel rebuilt the entrance locks of the Cumberland Basin in Bristol Harbour, between 1848–1849, he also constructed a number of swinging bridges – Brunel's first moving bridges.
+When Brunel rebuilt the entrance locks of the Cumberland Basin in Bristol Harbour, between 1848 and 1849, he also constructed a number of swinging bridges – Brunel's first moving bridges.
 These were of centre-pivot construction, but were highly asymmetrical, the outboard side being nearly three times longer than the landward, balanced by large cast iron counterweights.

-As the bridges were for light roadways and did not have to carry the weight of a railway or train, their girders were of a lightweight construction, known as Balloon flange girders that simplified manufacture.
+As the bridges were for light roadways and did not have to carry the weight of a railway or train, their girders were of a lightweight construction, known as balloon flange girders that simplified manufacture.
 A full balloon upper flange was used, similar in shape to the South Wales Railway bridges, but the flange sat above the main web of the girder and the web did not span the flange and reach to the top.
 This simplified construction as it avoided the T-joint, the necessary L-strips and thus several rows of riveting.
 The lower flange was of an entirely novel form, being triangular in section, although with concave sides.
 Again, the main web did not span the flange.
 All three joints were now simple lap joints with single-row riveting.

 One of the bridges was moved from the south entrance lock to the north entrance dock in 1873.
 It was originally hand cranked and later adapted to use hydraulic power.
 It became redundant in the 1960s when it was replaced by the large Plimsoll Swing Bridge and was left on the side of the dock partially beneath the new bridge.
 It is now known as "Brunel's other bridge" to differentiate it from the nearby Clifton Suspension Bridge.
 The old Junction Lock swing bridge was originally powered by water pressure from the Underfall Yard hydraulic engine house at 750 psi but was converted to electro hydraulic with PLC control in 2010 by KPR Engineering.
 The new Plimsoll Bridge, completed in 1965, utilises a similar electro-hydraulic system using oil at a pressure of 4480 psi.

 Like a number of early Brunel bridges, Brunel's involvement with them was largely forgotten and only recorded in obscure works.
 At one point they were under serious threat of demolition until their historical significance was re-recognised.
 Brunel's other bridge is listed on the Heritage at Risk Register.
 A £1 million appeal was launched in 2014 to restore the bridge, and English Heritage has offered a grant towards its restoration.
 In 2019, after work by volunteers from Avon Industrial Buildings Trust, a grant of £62,000 has been awarded by Historic England for restoration work.